mattharrison/Tiny-Python-3.6-Notebook/README.md

 > It's the perfect follow on to a training course. - Michael Kennedy (Host of Talk Python podcast)

+> Great Python reference book by @__mharrison__ "Tiny Python 3.6 Notebook" It's NOT a @ProjectJupyter notebook - @okeedoak

+> Goodness!
+So thankful for @__mharrison__ and his Tiny Python 3.6 Notebook.
+Great resource!
+Go get it…  - @__jamesssio__

+> Tiny #Python notebook for looking up all the basics.
+I found this a very concise read if you have some prev prog exp - @andreasose

+> Useful collection of notes on Python 3.6 - @hjelmj

+> Cool work: a tiny and handy notebook containing notes, tables and examples for Python 3.6.
+Very much recommended! - @epaillas

 Bulk Purchase
 ---------------